Here are some basic facts about our company and the recognition it has earned over the years.

 Among Our Distinctions

-- In 2012, Gore earned the number 8 spot on the World’s Best Multinational Workplaces list by the Great Place to Work® Institute.
+- Earned the number three spot on the World’s Best Multinational Workplaces list by the Great Place to Work® Institute in 2015.
 The ranking is the world’s largest annual study of workplace excellence and identifies the top 25 best multinational companies in terms of workplace culture.

-- Gore was the recipient of the United Kingdom's 1989 Pollution Abatement Technology Award and the 1985 Prince Philip Award for Polymers in the Service of Mankind.
+- Recipient of the United Kingdom's 1989 Pollution Abatement Technology Award and the 1985 Prince Philip Award for Polymers in the Service of Mankind.